skylarweaver/front-end-afa/src/pages/index.md

 section2:
   reason1:
     belief: Emotional pain is real
     description1: "Alopecia isn’t deadly, but it does kill confidence, perceived identity, and emotional well-being.
-It can appear at\Lany age and affects all races and sexes."
+It can appear at any age and affects all races and sexes."
     description2: >-
       Support plays a big part in helping people with Alopecia regain their confidence, maintain a positive outlook, and overcome this emotional pain.
   reason2:
     belief: No acceptable treatment
     description1: "The best treatments are far from good.
-From acidic ointments to strong pills to steroidal injections, current treatment options include serious side effects and\Lare often ineffective."
+From acidic ointments to strong pills to steroidal injections, current treatment options include serious side effects and are often ineffective."
     description2: >-
       With more funding for research, we hope that our treatments options become more effective and less detrimental.